Routing

 $router->resource('posts', 'PostController');

-To register multiple resource controllers by passing in an array in the resource
+To register multiple resource controllers by passing in an array in the resource method:

 It is common to group similar routes behind a common prefix.
 This can be achieved using Route Groups: